-Good morning, Gabriela Lara, general director of the Global Embassy of Activists for Peace; His Excellency Yanibel Abrego Smith, President of the National Assembly of Panama; deputy Gabriel Soto, vice president of the National Assembly of Panama; Dr. James Matthew Lambert, Secretary of Hemispheric Affairs of the Organization of American States (OAS); Dr. Humberto Peláez, executive secretary of Parlatino; Mr. Eduardo González, director of this headquarters of the Latin American Parliament; invited panelists, national and international; diplomatic corps accredited in Panama, government authorities.
+Good morning Gabriela Lara, general director of the Global Embassy of Activists for Peace; her excellency Yanibel Abrego Smith, President of the National Assembly of Panama; deputy Gabriel Soto, vice president of the National Assembly of Panama; Dr. James Matthew Lambert, Secretary of Hemispheric Affairs of the Organization of American States (OAS); Dr. Humberto Peláez, executive secretary of Parlatino; Mr. Eduardo González, director of this seat of the Latin American Parliament; national and international invited panelists; diplomatic corps accredited in Panama, government authorities.

 I want to start by thanking the Peace Integration Summit, for having chosen the Latin American Parliament as the site to carry out this momentous meeting of leaders and thinkers who are faithfully committed to the rights of Mother Earth and world peace, as the most appropriate way to reach the great goals and challenges of humanity in this century.

-For this reason, I welcome you to our country, which has been characterized throughout its history for its vocation of peace, unity and harmony with all and with all the sister nations of the region and the rest of the world.
+For this reason, I give you the most jovial welcome to our country, which has been characterized, throughout its history, for its vocation of peace, unity, and harmony, with all the sister nations of the region and the rest of the world.

 Sustainable development, as it has been manifested in different world forums, must be understood as the satisfaction of the needs of the present without compromising the capacity of future generations.
 Therefore, it can be considered as the most effective mechanism that can meet the demands and expectations of society as a whole.